neelsoni26/90DaysOfDevOps/2023/day26/Solution-neelsoni26.md

 # Day 26 of #90DaysOfDevOps

-# Task: Create a distributed Jenkins pipeline
+# Task: Create a declarative Jenkins pipeline
-Follow below steps to create a distributed pipeline
+Follow below steps to create a declarative pipeline

 1. Create a job in Jenkins, give name, and choose pipeline